mcagriaksoy/fipy-GPS-Accelerometer-LoRa/README.md

 TTN(The things network)
 https://www.thethingsnetwork.org/

--No payload decoder is required for this project because I used cayenneLPP library.
-If I had used other scenerios, I would have required decode my message with payload decoder tab in the TTN.
+-No payload decoder is required for this project because I used the cayenneLPP library.
+If I had used other scenarios, I would have required decode my message with the payload decoder tab in the TTN.

-CayenneLPP is using for send the data to TTN network.
-It is easy because, just one click is enough for the decode hex code thanks to cayenneLPP.
+CayenneLPP is using to send the data to the TTN network.
+It is easy because just one click is enough for the decode hex code thanks to cayenneLPP.
 Just select the option Payload Formats>>Cayenne and decode automatically.
-Also In python side we need to add these functions into the codeblock:
+Also In python side, we need to add these functions into the code block:
 ```
 lpp.add_accelerometer(xsum,ysum,zsum)